A Rethink on Emergency Lighting Systems

 Emergency lighting has some very specific requirements around testing, reporting and keeping of records to ensure compliance with safety regulations.
 But it is not black magic.

-Looking back some 20 years ago, the lighting control systems at the time didn’t offer great features in their software to support the emergency lighting requirements and it really wasn’t a priority for them at the time.
-Stand alone emergency vendors have just run with this message and it has just become the standard way to do things.
+Looking back some 20 years ago, the lighting control systems at the time did not offer great software features to support emergency lighting requirements and it really was not a priority for them.
+Standalone emergency vendors ran with this message and it simply became the standard way of doing things.

 Is this still the case?